Exploring the SAJ National Team Coaches: Moguls Edition (Part 2)

 Division of roles at the tournament venue

-"During regular practice and official practice, we watch from the finish line area.
-It's only once the competition has begun that the coaches take the starting position.
-We are always in contact with the athletes and support them so that they can be in the best frame of mind until the start.
-It
+"During regular and official practice sessions, we observe from the finish line area.
+Coaches only stand at the starting line once the competition has begun.
+We constantly interact with the athletes and support them in getting into the best possible mindset before the start.

 However, coach Janne Lahtera does things differently